-The Department of Planning and Zoning is responsible for administering the application process for a Certificate of Adequate Public Facilities, with support from each director or department responsible for the applicable facilities.
+The Department of Planning and Zoning is responsible for issuing a Certificate of Adequate Public Facilities based on determinations from the director of the department responsible for the applicable facilities that those facilities meet the standards.
 An application for a Certificate of Adequate Public Facilities is made in conjunction with an application for site design review and approval of a Major Site Design Plan or Planned Development.

 The Department of Planning and Zoning then refers the application to the departments responsible for review of the applicable facilities.
 Each reviewing department is responsible for evaluating a project and making written findings that the facilities are adequate for a proposed project; the facilities will be adequate for a proposed project because the project is in compliance with the provisions of Chapter 22.28, or the facilities are inadequate for a project